harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ::checkbox
 Read the [official migration guide](https://nuxt.com/docs/migration/overview)
 #tip
-Get a high-level overview of the changes, you'll reference this as you continue on with the migration process.
+Read the official migration guide to get a high-level overview of the changes.

+Keep this open as you'll reference this as you continue on with the migration process.
 ::

 ::checkbox
 Play with Nuxt 3: [nuxt.new](https://nuxt.new)
 #tip
 Create a new fresh Nuxt 3 project and have a play around with it.
 This will help you get a feel for the new features and how they work.

 ::

 ::checkbox